First Baptist Church of Greater Cleveland: Formation of First Baptist Church of Greater Cleveland

 The construction took over a year.
 The church building was formally dedicated in June 1929.
 The building was designated a Shaker Heights Landmark on January 24, 1977.

 The church sanctuary stained glass windows were donated by various families of the congregation from 1928 to 1949.
-Each glass panel was custom designed after the French Neo-Gothic style created by the Boston glass studios of Reynolds, Francis and Rohnstock.
+Each glass panel was custom-designed in the French Neo-Gothic style by the Boston glass studios of Reynolds, Francis, and Rohnstock.

 The First Baptist Church of Greater Cleveland organ was built by The Austin Organ Company in 1911 for the building on Euclid.
 It was dismantled, enlarged, moved, and incorporated into the front and rear chambers of the Fairmont building sanctuary.
-It was rebuilt by the Austin Company in 1954 with additional work done by the Schlicker Organ Company in 1970.
+It was rebuilt by the Austin Company in 1954, and additional work was done by the Schlicker Organ Company in 1970.
 In the 1990s, during the ministry of Dr. Robert Schneider, Director of Music and Organist (1993-2018), with the assistance of Timothy Edward Smith, a consultant, the organ was upgraded by the Southfield Organ Builders of Springfield, Massachusetts.

 Dr. Harold Cooke Phillips served as the new building's first Senior Pastor in 1928.
 He oversaw the church until 1958.
 A bronze bust of Dr. H.C.
 Phillips is found just off the main sanctuary, near the pulpit where he preached.
-Rev. Russell H. Bishop served the church as Senior Pastor following Dr. Phillips (1958–1976) who was followed by Rev. Gilbert F. Helwig (1977–1998), Rev. Chris Bennett (2003–2005) and Rev. Martin Rolfs Massaglia (2006–2014).
-Rev. Dr. Kregg Burris is the current Senior Pastor (2015–present).
+Rev. Russell H. Bishop served the church as Senior Pastor following Dr. Phillips (1958–1976), who was followed by Rev. Gilbert F. Helwig (1977–1998), Rev. Chris Bennett (2003–2005), Rev. Martin Rolfs Massaglia (2006–2014), and Rev. Dr. Kregg Burris (2015– October 2023).
+Rev. Dr. Kevin VanHook II is the current Senior Pastor, called in July 2024.

 Education

-In 1957 an educational wing of the church was added to the church and named after the director of Christian Education, Dr. Francis C. Wheaton.
-Soon thereafter, a weekday child care ministry was established.
-In 1974 the Children's Center of First Baptist Church was licensed as a daycare and preschool and remains so to the present.
-In 2016, the Cleveland Life Institute was established as a one-year program to advocate and instruct individuals in social enterprise and entrepreneurship.
-Its first class began in January 2017.
-Dr. Victor Bull is the current President of the Cleveland Life Institute.
+In 1957, an educational wing of the church was added to the church and named after the director of Christian Education, Dr. Francis C. Wheaton.
+Soon after that, a weekday childcare ministry was established.
+In 1974, the Children's Center of First Baptist Church was licensed as a daycare and preschool and serves the community to the present.
+In 2017, the Cleveland Life Institute, under the direction of Rev. Dr. Kregg Burris and Dr. Victor Bull, established a one-year program to advocate and instruct individuals in social enterprise and entrepreneurship.
+Its first class began in January 2018.
+In 2022, the Cleveland Life Institute became the Institute for Social Enterprises to better identify with the purpose and nature of the program.
+Dr. Victor Bull was the President of the Institute for Social Enterprises until the church withdrew support in 2023.